Oyster vs Scribd

 2015.
 Oyster adds light-adjusting technology for easier e-reading

-Ebook subscription service Oyster has introduced a new feature called Lumin to its e-reading platform, which enhances the reading experience for mobile users by adjusting the color and brightness of their screens.
-This software specifically targets the reduction of blue light emitted by LED screens, as recent research suggests that excessive exposure to blue light can potentially harm readers' eyes in dimly lit environments and disrupt sleep patterns.
-Lumin aims to alleviate strain during nighttime reading sessions for Oyster users by replacing blue light with a gentler, amber light.
-While it is commonly believed that backlit e-ink screens are less harsh than those found on smartphones or tablets, Oyster's technology claims to reduce the amount of blue light emitted by both types of devices by at least 50%.
+Ebook subscription service Oyster introduces a new feature to its e-reading platform that adjusts the color and brightness of mobile users’ screens to enhance the e-reading experience.
+Named Lumin, the software reduces the amount of blue light emitted by LED screens, which some recent studies suggest can be detrimental to readers’ eyes in dim environments and may disrupt sleep patterns.
+Lumin aims to help Oyster users read at night with less strain by replacing blue light with a gentler, amber light.
+While backlit e-ink screens are generally considered less harsh than those of smartphones or tablets, Oyster’s technology claims to cut the amount of blue light emitted by both types of devices by at least half.

 2015.
 Oyster launches own e-book store